How to Host Multiple Go Lang Web Apps on a VPS

 The next step is to configure an OpenBSD service for our web app.
 This allows us to start and stop the web app using the rcctl command and ensures the web app automatically starts on server boot.

-First, we will create a dedicated system user _foobar
+First, we will create a dedicated system user _foobar to run the Go app.

 |